edwinmeyer/contacts-api-service/README.md

 Do something similar for notes_controller.rb if you wish.

 ***Run Database Migrations***
 The generators for contacts and notes created several "migration" files in db/migrate that set up the DB tables.
-Although the smoke tests performed here don't actually connect to the database, we still need to run these migrations to create the tables:
+Although the smoke tests performed here don't actually read from the database, we still need to run these migrations to create the tables:

 ```bash
 $ rails db:migrate